A list of common questions about the changes to laws for the property industry due to start in 2020.

 Each licence type will have the levels of:

-- 'Agent' - gained once the practitioner has more education and industry experience, and
+- 'Licensed agent' — can be granted once the practitioner has completed further education and gained at least 12 months industry experience (class 2), and

-- Licensee in Charge for operators of a real estate agency, a stock and station agency or a strata managing agency.
+- Licensee in Charge for operators of a real estate agency, a stock and station agency or a strata managing agency (class 1).

-Currently, a new entrant can perform the same functions as an agent with many years' experience in the industry.
-The new licensing arrangements will provide a career pathway for industry practitioners.
-They will establish clear duties and responsibilities that an industry practitioner can perform that are consistent with their level of experience and qualifications.
+Currently, a new entrant can perform the same functions as an agent with many years of experience in the industry.
+The new licensing arrangements will provide a career pathway for industry practitioners, with clear functions an industry practitioner can perform that are consistent with their level of experience and qualifications.

-A new 'licensee in charge' category will be created.
-They will be an individual responsible for key agency matters such as operating trust accounts, and the overall supervision of employees.
+A new 'licensee in charge' category will be created, to be held by the individual responsible for key agency matters such as authorising the withdrawal of money from trust accounts and the overall supervision of employees.

 How would qualification requirements change?